garylirocks/quickrefs/azure-networking.markdown

 ### Service Tag

+Service tags represent a group of address prefixes, usually from a given Azure service
+  - Microsoft maintains and automatically updates the prefixes
-Service tags represent a group of address prefixes, these could be used in NSG rules, UDR, Azure Firewall, for example:
+  - These tags could be used in NSG rules, UDR, Azure Firewall, for example:
+  - Examples:
     - VirtualNetwork (*see below*)
     - AzureCloud (*> 4500 prefixes*)
     - Internet
     - Storage (*Azure Storage for the entire cloud*)
     - Storage.WestUS (*some tags could be regional*)
     - SQL
     - AzureLoadBalancer
     - AzureTrafficManager
     - AppService
     - Dynamics365ForMarketingEmail

 Example: